gregpriday/laravel-scout-qdrant/README.md

 ## Prerequisites

-- [Qdrant](https://qdrant.tech/documentation/install/) - This package requires Qdrant to be installed and running.
-You can pull and run the docker image using the commands below:
+- [Qdrant](https://qdrant.tech/documentation/) - This package requires Qdrant to be installed and running.
+While you can install Qdrant locally, we recommend using [Qdrant Cloud](https://qdrant.tech/documentation/cloud/) for a more scalable and robust solution.
+If you choose to use a local installation, you can pull and run the docker image using the commands below:

 ```bash
 docker pull qdrant/qdrant